HVIP Program Definitions Guide

 Zero-Emission Power Take-Off (ePTO)

-“Zero-emission power take-off (ePTO)” for the purposes of this program means a method for taking power from an on-vehicle source (typically a battery) that produces no emissions of pollutants (including carbon dioxide, carbon monoxide, hydrocarbons, oxides of nitrogen, and particulates) and which can be used to power truck mounted hydraulic, pneumatic or electric work equipment utilized for performing stationary work.
+A method for taking power from an on-vehicle source (typically a battery) that produces no emissions of pollutants that can be used to power truck mounted hydraulic, pneumatic or electric work equipment utilized for performing stationary work.

 Zero-Emission Vehicle (ZEV)